verbiscms/verbis/docs/templates/functions/fields/Fields.md

 # Fields

 Fields are the building blocks of a Verbis theme, it's important to grasp the foundations on how they work to, accelerate your theme building.
-Usually interface is rednered in the template when obtaining a field, however if the field is a post, media item, or  user, their respective types will be returned allowing you to filter through rich data, quickly.
+The fields value will be automatically rendered to the fields value, meaning if the field is a post, media item, or  user, their respective types will be returned allowing you to filter through rich data, quickly.

 ___

-## getField
+## field

 Get the value of a specific field specified in the layout.

 ### Accepts:

-`string, integer (optional)` The field name & optional post ID.
+`string, agrs (optional)` The field name & optional post ID or Post.

 ### Returns:

-`interface{}` The field value or an empty string if the function did not find the field.
+`interface{}` The field value or nil if the function did not find the field.

 ### Examples: